-Insert this sentence when disclosure is made in the financial statements.
-Where the directors have not made adequate and appropriate disclosure and the financial statements are fairly presented, in all material respects, the auditor discloses the
+49 Insert this sentence when disclosure is made in the financial statements.
+Where the directors have not made adequate and appropriate disclosure and the financial statements are fairly presented, in all material respects, the auditor discloses the information relating to the Reportable Irregularity in the auditor's report.

-17. Disclaimer of opinion and report on other legal and regulatory requirements - Unable to obtain required written representations and reportable irregularity
+16. Disclaimer of opinion and report on other legal and regulatory requirements - Unable to obtain required written representations and reportable irregularity

 - Audit of a complete set of financial statements of a private company in terms of the Companies Act of South Africa using a fair presentation framework.
-The audit is not a group audit (i.e., ISA 600 does not apply). - Management does not provide the written representations required by paragraphs 10 and 11 of ISA 580. - Based on the audit evidence obtained, the auditor has concluded that a material uncertainty does not exist related to events or conditions that may cast significant doubt on the entity's ability to continue as a going concern. - Memorandum of Incorporation does not provide for the appointment of an audit committee and a company secretary. - The auditor has concluded the matter above is considered material and pervasive to the financial statements and a modified (i.e., "disclaimer") opinion is appropriate based on the audit evidence obtained. - Reportable irregularity identified and reported in terms of section 45 of the APA.
+The audit is not a group audit (i.e. ISA 600 does not apply). - Management does not provide the written representations required by paragraphs 10 and 11 of ISA 580. - Based on the audit evidence obtained, the auditor has concluded that a material uncertainty does not exist related to events or conditions that may cast significant doubt on the entity's ability to continue as a going concern. - Memorandum of Incorporation does not provide for the appointment of an audit committee and a company secretary. - The auditor has concluded the matter above is considered material and pervasive to the financial statements and a modified (i.e. "disclaimer") opinion is appropriate based on the audit evidence obtained. - Reportable irregularity identified and reported in terms of section 45 of the APA.
 It has not been determined whether the reportable irregularity affects the fair presentation of the financial statements.
 Report on other legal and regulatory requirements.